Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Stress/Boredom rating:  1/5 (Dull)
 	13. Me-points:  1/3
 	14. Kind of person most protected:  Cheesemakers.
-	15. Special categories:  Hypersmooth, Luddistic, Failsafe
+	15. Special categories:  Hypersmooth, Luddistic, Failsafe, Ecological
 	16. Conversion potential:  Unknown
 6. Branching Facility
 	1. Mechanism proposal:  The literally described mechanism of duplicating people should be physically possible at some level of technology.
 The literalist interpretation is viable here, and can remain viable even if the achronal nature of Beyonders is not granted a similar literalist interpretation.
 I'll call this the Separatist interpretation.